 No moment is left untouched.
 Even this simple hallway space is carefully thought out with decorative wall art and greenery.

 While it looks utterly effortless now, not everything was smooth sailing along the way for the design team.
-"During the install, we laid the master rug and put all the heavy heavy custom furniture on it only to realize the rug was too big," laments Wollack.
+"During the install, we laid the primary bedroom rug and put all the heavy, heavy custom furniture on it only to realize the rug was too big," laments Wollack.
 "It took about 12 guys to pick up the bed, move the rug and then we had to rush the rug to L.A. to have it cut down with a 24-hour turnaround to get it back for the client reveal.
 It was definitely a close call."

 Fireplace, check.
 Exposed beams, check.
 Expansive view, check.
 Four-poster bed, check.
 Hang on, this really is the bedroom of our dreams.